aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ```java
 Runnable runnable = () -> System.out.println("Hello");
 ```

-As mentioned earlier we don't need the parentheses when there is a single parameter and the type can be infered.
+As mentioned earlier we don't need the parentheses when there is a single parameter and the type can be inferred.
 Sometimes we cannot infer the type and we can cast:

 ```java
 doSomething((Predicate<String>) str -> str.isEmpty());
 ```

 ## What are the limitations?

 If a method has multiple overloads and accepts different lambda types.
 Then it would be difficult to automatically infer the type.
 We need to cast in these cases to make it work.

 ## Differences vs. anonymous classes